-The Refugee Olympic Team Wants To Change How You React To This Word
+This Is What The Refugee Team Wants To Change

 For many, the word "refugee" evokes a series of bleak statistics.
 According to the United Nations High Commissioner for Refugees, nearly 34,000 people are forced to flee their homes each day due to conflict or persecution, 65.3 million people in total have been forcibly displaced worldwide, with 21.3 million of them classified as refugees.
 But for those living under the label, the word refugee can sometimes feel like an unshakable descriptor, something that crashes into your life at full speed, leaving dreams and aspirations hanging in limbo as basic survival becomes increasingly more difficult.
 This summer, 10 athletes are looking to change how the world thinks of refugees while sending a powerful message of hope and inspiration to those attempting to rebuild their lives after displacement.
 For the first time in Olympic history, a team of refugee athletes will compete in Rio, representing not a nation, but the talent, resilience, and perseverance of the world's more than 21 million refugees.